 Remember, the Golden Temple is not just a tourist destination but a place of worship and utmost reverence for the Sikh community.
 By respecting and following the rules and regulations, visitors can help preserve the sanctity of this sacred site for generations to come.

-The Golden Temple Amritsar tour is a once-in-a-lifetime experience that will leave you lasting memories.
+The Golden Temple Amritsar tour is a once-in-a-lifetime experience that will leave you with lasting memories.
 We sincerely hope this guide has helped you plan your trip to this beautiful and sacred place.
 As you immerse yourself in the serene and spiritual atmosphere of the temple, you'll be struck by its beauty, tranquillity, and rich history.
 Alternatively, you can also visit during the sacred Amritsar festival.

 But your exploration of Amritsar, the city of Golden Temple, shouldn't end with the temple.
-The town is famous for its mouth watering street food, and the Amritsar food trail is an absolute must-try for any food lover.
+The town is famous for its mouth-watering street food, and the Amritsar food trail is an absolute must-try for any food lover.
 From spicy chaat and crispy samosas to buttery parathas and creamy lassi, the local cuisine will surely delight your taste buds.

 So, welcome to Amritsar, the city of Golden Temple, which offers a perfect blend of spiritual and culinary experiences.
 Make the most of your visit by taking in the sights and sounds of the Golden Temple and indulging in the city's delicious food.
 Whether you're a seasoned traveller or a first-time visitor, Amritsar and its charms will surely capture your heart.